Discover our special trees

 The leaves are oblong and toothed with a pointed tip, and featuring prominent parallel veins.
 After pollination by insects, female flowers develop into shiny red-brown small fruits wrapped in a green, spiky case.
 The bark is grey-purple and smooth, which develops impressive twisting vertical fissures with age.
 Interesting fact: the Romans ground sweet chestnuts to make flour, and these are the chestnuts traditionally roasted for Christmas.

 From the sweet chestnut glade walk up the hill passing the well on your right.
-Continue to follow the path walking trough lighter woodland and grassland.
-You will come to marker 14.
-Silver birch is a striking, medium-sized deciduous tree native throughout the UK and Europe.
+Continue to follow the path walking trough lighter woodland and grassland and some silver birch trees.
+This is a striking, medium-sized deciduous tree native throughout the UK and Europe.

 Silver Birch (Betula pendula)